claranet/terraform-azurerm-function-app/README.md

 a consumption plan by default.
 A [Storage Account](https://docs.microsoft.com/en-us/azure/storage/) and an [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) are required and are created if not provided.

+You can create an Azure Function without lan by using the submodule `modules/functionapp`.

 Azure Functions v3 are now supported by this module and is the default one.